PeteHaitch/phd_thesis/markdown/paper_reviews.md

 > For all patterns described earlier, the average methylation level per gene and sample was calculated for the entire WGBS cohort.
 Analysis of variance was used to determine genes differentially methylated between all four medulloblastoma subgroups and combined controls (adjusted P value , 0.001).
 The Benjamini–Hochberg procedure was used to adjust for multiple testing.
 Subgroup-specific differentially methylated genes were determined by applying a post-hoc test on genes previously determined as being differentially methylated.
 (R package: `multcomp`, functions: `mcp` and `glht`).
 Individual medulloblastoma subgroups were required to be significant against all other subgroups combined, and against control samples separately (P value , 0.001; in essence eight comparisons were made).
 This testing procedure was deemed appropriate because of large sample sizes and continuous methylation levels resulting of averaging of multiple CpGs.

+## \citet{Ushijima:2003gqa}

+This paper uses a clever strategy of starting with a single cell, and then growing clonal populations to track the fidelity of DNA methylation.
+As it is an older paper, they used Sanger bisulfite-sequencing, which means they only studied a small number of regions (albeit at base pair resolution).

+> We determined the methylation status of each CpG site on each DNA molecule obtained from clonal populations of normal human mammary epithelial cells.
+Methylation pattern error rates (MPERs) were calculated based upon the deviation from the methylation patterns that should be obtained if the cells had 100% fidelity in replicating the methylation pattern.
+Unmethylated CGIs in the promoter regions of five genes showed MPERs of 0.018–0.032 errors/site/21.6 generations, and the fidelity of methylation pattern was calculated as 99.85%–99.92%/site/generation.
+In contrast, unmethylated CGIs outside the promoter regions showed MPERs more than twice as high (P < 0.01).
+Methylated regions, including a CGI in the MAGE-A3 promoter and DMR of the H19 gene, showed much lower MPERs than unmethylated CGIs.
+These showed that errors in methylation pattern were mainly due to de novo methylations in unmethylated regions.

+For some of the regions, they identified two major clonal sub-populations, which they interpreted as being the initial methylation pattern of each allele in the original single cell.

+They also show evidence that in their experiment the the fidelity errors occur at least an order of magnitude more frequently than failures of the bisulfite conversion process:

+> These [bisulfite conversion efficiency] values showed that the MPERs in CGIs in the promoter regions are 10-fold more than the unconversion rates.

+In theory, could estimate epiallele frequencies from Figure 3.
+The analysis methods are very simple proportions of 'CpGs that changed methylation state'.

+## \citet{Capra:2014uh}

+This is the first paper I've seen that uses phylogenetic approaches to studying DNA methylation dynamics.
+Specifically, they seek to infer DNA methylation changes from RRBS data of the haematopoetic lineage.
+The main result of interest is that they try to incorporate the "vertical" correlation of DNA methylation dynamics between precursor and dependent instead of the "horizontal" correlation of neighbouring CpGs within the same sample.
+The vertical approach beats the (simple) horizontal approach in inferring missing data.

+This approach discretisation of $\beta$-values into lowly-, intermediate- and highly-methylated categories.

+Putting DNA methylation into a phylogenetic framework gives (in principle) access to a whole raft of existing analysis methodologies.